 Lately, a lot of sports bikes have been launched in India and luckily a couple of them are not that expensive.
 KTM RC 200 is our pick for the best sports bikes under 200 CC segment.
 The sporty looks with a fiery colour can make any sports bike lover fall for it.
 The decals on the side body of the bike are just too classy.
-Also, the small yet aggressive exhaust at the bottom the bike defines the bike.
-The bike gets a 199.5 CC engine that produces 25 BHP worth power and 19 Nm worth torque.
+Also, the small yet aggressive exhaust at the bottom of the bike defines the bike.
+The bike gets a 199.5 CC engine that produces 25 BHP worth of power and 19 Nm worth of torque.
 KTM gives mileage worth 35 KMPL with a riding range of 350 Kms.
 The bike comes with a price tag of RS 1,76,640 (ex-showroom).
 KTM RC 200 competes with Yamaha FZ R15, Honda CBR 250R and Pulsar RS 200.

 Best Bikes In India: Apache RR 310

 |Price (ex-showroom)||Rs 2,15,000|

 |Power/Torque||34 BHP power/27 Nm Torque|